pklaus/netio230a/README.md

 I hope that someone will join the team as I have no time yet to complete the class.
 If you know Python and want to contribute, then please join the team!

-## Required frame-works
+## Required Python modules

-This project uses the python modules socket, ... and the example.gui.py file needs pygtk installed.
+This project uses the python modules socket, hashlib, re, math, time, datetime and sys.
+The example.gui.py file needs pygtk installed.

 ## License